Virtualization-projects/ui-for-docker-wiki/How-to-Build-a-release.md

 3. Tag the commit with the release version.

-4. Add the tag in the Docker Hub repo and kick off an image build.
+4. Create a new tag release in the [Docker Hub repo](https://hub.docker.com/r/uifd/ui-for-docker/~/settings/automated-builds/). (e.g. Type: `Tag`, Name: `v0.11.0`, Dockerfile Location: `/`, Docker Tag name: `0.11.0`.
+Make sure you click 'Save Changes'.

+5. Manually trigger build of the new release.

 ## Pre-Releases
 Between tagged releases, create a beta tag that is built from the head of the `dist` branch.